The FrontalCortex question bank can help you study for the neurology boards.

 Last modified on Wednesday, October 10 2007.

-This is an eeg from a 9 year-old girl who has a history of staring spells.
+This is an eeg from a 6 year-old boy who has a history of staring spells.
 The patient is hyperventilating during this portion of the recording.
 Based on this one page, which of the following statements about this EEG is most accurate?

-D) This EEG shows a slow background rhythm suggestive of encephalopathy
+D) This EEG shows a marked asymmetry, suggestive of a focal dysfunction

 Back to the question = Go back to the top of the page.